DOh1221/netmc/README.md

-# netmc
+# NetMC

-Server/Client easy library
+Small library to simplify working with Java Sockets.